dotnet/systemweb-adapters/README.md

 In order to run the above logic in ASP.NET Core, a developer will need to add the `Microsoft.AspNetCore.SystemWebAdapters` package, that will enable the projects to work on both platforms.

 The libraries would need to be updated to understand the adapters, but it will be as simple as adding the package and recompiling.
-If these are the only dependencies a system has on `System.Web.dll`, then the libraries will be able to target .NET Standard to facillitate a simpler building process while migrating.
+If these are the only dependencies a system has on `System.Web.dll`, then the libraries will be able to target .NET Standard to facilitate a simpler building process while migrating.

 The controller in ASP.NET Core will now look like this: